ottebokma/Sudoku/assault_plan.md

 Sudoku (but not a const reference).
 It should do the following.

 * Find the next empty field.
-  * If there is none, check that the sudoku is solved.
+  * If there is none, check that the sudoku is indeed solved.
     * If it is solved, print the solution and return true.
 	  Otherwise, just return false.
   * Try to fill in each number from [1-9].
 For each number filled in,